Travelling to Campbell River

 - Shopping in your community beforehand (if possible) will ensure you have what you need upon arrival while lessening the need to go to multiple stores within the community.

-- Healthyway Natural Foods Market has an extensive amount of organic and food-sensitive products.
+- Healthyway Natural Foods Market has an extensive selection of organic and food-sensitive products.

 make a reservation or order takeout/delivery for local restaurants.

-- Restaurants bars and pubs are currently not allowed to have indoor seating, however outdoor patio seating and take-out are still available.
+- Restaurants, bars, cafes, and pubs, have limited the amount of seating to allow for social distancing.
 By making a reservation or ordering takeout/ delivery you won’t miss out on amazing meals and this will provide you with the flexibility of dining in town.
 They will each have their own rules to follow.

 Book your activities in advance.